schell/gelatin/README.md

 gelatin
 =======
-This is a collection of repos for real-time graphics using Haskell.
+This is a mega-repo for a real-time graphics renderer using Haskell.